What Is a Zero-Day Threat? Complete Guide 2024

 • Use antivirus software — Antivirus suites like Norton 360 include real-time malware protection, web shields to block dangerous websites and exploit attacks, firewalls to keep your network secure, and much more.

-• Be cautious on the internet — Avoid sketchy links, only navigate to secure websites (look for the lock symbol in your address bar and https instead of http), and consider using an internet security suite that can flag and block unsafe websites (Bitdefender has one of my favorite web shields on the market).
+• Be cautious on the internet — Avoid sketchy links, only navigate to secure websites (look for the lock symbol in your address bar and https instead of http), and consider using an internet security suite that can flag and block unsafe websites (like Norton).

 • Test your browser — WICAR.org hosts a test page with a lot of common exploit attacks.
 If your browser is failing to block the test exploits on WICAR, you need to get an internet security program with an effective web shield.